-This technology is an approach to treat poly-ADP ribose polymerase inhibitor (PARPi) resistant tumors by targeting the FLT1/VEGFR1 signaling pathway.
+This technology outlines an approach to treat poly-ADP ribose polymerase inhibitor (PARPi) resistant tumors by targeting the FLT1/VEGFR1 signaling pathway.

 This technology identifies a relationship between the FLT1/VEGRF1 signaling pathway and the development of PARPi resistance.
-PARPi-resistant breast tumors show increased FLT1 expression, which, when targeted with antagonists, resensitizes tumors to PARP inhibition.
+PARPi-resistant breast tumors show increased FLT1 expression, resulting in the activation of pro-survival pathways and dampening of the cytotoxic immune response.
+When targeted with FLT1/VEGFR1 pathway antagonists, these tumors become resensitized to PARPi.
 This technology highlights a potential therapeutic target for reversing PARPi resistance and can help identify therapeutic vulnerabilities for PARPi-resistant tumors, including BRCA-mutant breast cancers.

 This technology has been validated in vivo.